JoeGandy/RSClues/README.md

 ## Planned Features

-1. Re-add solutions to challanges (sorry)
-2. Add more info to clues in terms of requirements
+1. Add more info to clues in terms of requirements